 Kidneys - when a newborn’s kidneys are very large they take up more space, so his or her tummy may look swollen.
 A doctor or midwife may be able to feel the kidneys when they examine the baby.
 An ultrasound scan will reveal enlarged kidneys with an abnormal structure and cysts.
 Blood tests will often show that the kidneys aren’t working properly, but how much function is decreased varies between babies.
 Our kidneys help to control blood pressure, and many babies with ARPKD have high blood pressure, known as hypertension.

 Liver – problems with the liver may show up on scans.
-However, tests a likely to show that your baby’s liver is functioning well, as ARPKD doesn’t affect the way the liver tissue works.
+However, tests are likely to show that your baby’s liver is functioning well, as ARPKD doesn’t affect the way the liver tissue works.

 Lungs – babies with badly affected kidneys in the womb might have underdeveloped lungs.
 This is because kidney function is important to the production of amniotic fluid by the baby.
 As well as protecting the baby, amniotic fluid helps to expand the lungs so they grow properly.
 If there is not as much fluid as usual, this can stop the lungs growing fully.
 This can cause breathing difficulties.
 Also, very enlarged kidneys can push on the lungs and diaphragm, making breathing difficult.

 Your baby may need the help of a machine called a ventilator to take over his or her breathing.
 At least 4 in 10 babies suspected to have ARPKD before birth need a ventilator when they’re born.
 This will normally happen in a specialist intensive care unit for newborns.